-The Chaplain is assigned to provide the management of volunteers.
-Volunteers are managed in accordance with agency Policy F.0604, Community Volunteer Program.
-The volunteers, including one time visitors, and contractors receive PREA training and undergo a yearly background check prior to being allowed into the facility or supervise inmates.
+The operations supervisor is assigned to provide the management of volunteers and contractors.
+Volunteers are managed in accordance with agency Prison policy F.0604, Community Volunteer Program.
+The volunteers, including one-time visitors, and contractors receive PREA training and undergo a yearly background check prior to being allowed into the facility or supervise inmates.
+NCDPS has provided a poster that is located in the visitation room and a smaller copy is given to volunteers that provides PREA information and ways to report sexual abuse and sexual harassment.

-A review of the PREA training rosters signed by contract staff, a review of the volunteer training sponsored by the Chaplain and the Chaplain's volunteer files confirmed all information required to document training.
+A review of the PREA training rosters signed by contract staff, a review of the volunteer and contractor training sponsored by the Operations Supervisor and the Operations Supervisor's volunteer files confirmed all information required to document training.
 All background checks are maintained in the administrative offices and were reviewed and found up to date.
-Any volunteer or contract staff receive copies of all PREA updates.
-These updates were noted in the file and were verified through an interview with one of the facility's volunteers.
+All volunteer or contract staff receive copies of a PREA updates.
+These updates were noted in the file and were verified through an interview with three contractors that supervise inmates on work release.